strimzi/proposals/076-moving-data-between-two-jbod-disks-using-cruise-control.md

 ### Flow

-- The user should be using the `Kafka` resource with JBOD configured.
-Make sure that you have more than one disk configured on the brokers.
+- The user should be using the `Kafka` resource with JBOD configured, making sure that they have more than one disk configured on the brokers.
-- When the Kafka cluster is ready, the user creates a `KafkaRebalance` custom resource with the `spec.mode` field as `remove-disks` and provides list of the brokers, and the corresponding volumes from which you want to move the replicas in the `spec.moveReplicasOffVolumes` field.
+- When the Kafka cluster is ready, the user creates a `KafkaRebalance` custom resource with the `spec.mode` field as `remove-disks` and provides a list of the brokers, and the corresponding volumes from which they want to move the replicas in the `spec.moveReplicasOffVolumes` field.
 In case, the `spec.moveReplicasOffVolumes` field is not set, then the `KafkaRebalance` resource will move to `NotReady` state prompting that `spec.moveReplicasOffVolumes` field is missing.
 - The `KafkaRebalanceAssemblyOperator` interacts with Cruise Control via the `/remove_disks` endpoint to generate an optimization proposal (by using the dryrun feature).
 - You can use `strimzi.io/rebalance-auto-approval:true` annotation on the `KafkaRebalance` resource for auto-approval of proposal.
 In case you want to do it manually you can do it by applying the `strimzi.io/rebalance=approve` annotation on it.
 - The `KafkaRebalanceAssemblyOperator` interacts with Cruise Control via the `/remove_disks` endpoint to perform the actual rebalancing.

-Note: The optimization proposal will not show the load before optimization, it will only show the load after optimization.
-This is because in upstream Cruise Control, we don't have the verbose tag enabled with the `remove_disks` endpoint.
+> **NOTE** The optimization proposal will not show the load before optimization, it will only show the load after optimization.
+This is because in upstream Cruise Control we don't have the verbose tag enabled with the `remove_disks` endpoint.

 ### Other Scenarios

 - In case the user is not using JBOD storage and tries to generate the optimization proposal, the `KafkaRebalance` resource will move to `NotReady` state prompting invalid log dirs provided for the broker.
 - If you are using JBOD with single disk configured on the brokers, in that case `KafkaRebalance` will move to `NotReady` state prompting that you don't have enough log dirs to move the replicas for that broker.
 - If the disk capacity has exceeded for the broker, in that case `KafkaRebalance` will move to `NotReady` prompting that enough capacity is not remaining to move replicas for that broker.
-- This feature works fine with KafkaNodePools.
+- This feature works fine with `KafkaNodePool` resources.
-- This feature works with Kraft only if Kafka version is greater than 3.7.0, as that version supports multiple JBOD disks on brokers.
+- This feature works with KRaft only if Kafka version is greater than 3.7.0, as that version supports multiple JBOD disks on brokers.

-The errors in the above scenarios are reported by Cruise Control.
-Based on those we move the `KafkaRebalance` resource to `NotReady` state and update the `KafkaRebalance` status with the corresponding error message.
+Errors for these scenarios are reported by Cruise Control.
+Based on these errors, we transition the `KafkaRebalance` resource to the `NotReady` state and update its status with the corresponding error message.

 ## Affected/not affected projects